Green infrastructure for Sustainable Cites

 Go straight to Purple-Roof Green Roof Modeler

-A more densely populated city will allow for more effective land use and reduce pressure on surrounding agricultural, recreational, and wild surrounding lands.
+A more densely populated city allows for more effective land use and reduces pressure on surrounding agricultural, recreational, and wild surrounding lands.
 Also, local infrastructure such as local transport and other community services will become more productive, and we can likely expect more work opportunities and a thriving culture.

 That all sounds great, but what’s the rub?

 How green infrastructure allows for densely populated cities!

 To create a densely populated city, much of the green areas will become built land.
 As the city develops, green spaces often are turned into impervious surfaces like stone, concrete, and asphalt and we often forget that green areas are far more than just pretty places to take a stroll, but carry out important tasks in the city.

 Hard surfaces such as asphalt and stone rapidly build up heat throughout the day aggressively exacerbating urban heat island effects.
 Further, flooding risks also increase as the natural hydrologic cycle is disturbed.
 There are also well-documented negative effects on human mental health and general welfare if cities cannot provide sufficient access to green areas.